EvgenyNasretdinov/ourtube/README.md

     php artisan serve

-also you will need to change your database settings in your .env file, and configure pusher authentication here.
+also you will need to change your database settings in your .env file, and configure pusher authentication.